alaingalvan/a-trip-through-the-graphics-pipeline-book/chapter7-zstencil-processing.md

 And that’s it for today!
 Next up: Pixel shading and what happens around it.

-### Postscript
+## Postscript

 As I said earlier, the topic of setting up interpolated attributes would actually make for a nice article on its own.
 I’m skipping that for now – might decide to fill this gap later, who knows.

 Z processing has been in the 3D pipeline for ages, and a serious bandwidth issue for most of the time; people have thought long and hard about this problem, and there’s a zillion tricks that go into doing "production-quality" Z-buffering for GPUs, some big, some small.
 Again, I’m just scratching the surface here; I tried to limit myself to the bits that are useful to know for a graphics programmer.
 That’s why I don’t spend much time on the details of hierarchical Z computations or Z compression and the like; all of this is very specific on hardware details that change slightly in every generation, and ultimately, mostly there’s just no practical way you get to exploit any of this usefully: If a given Z-compression scheme works well for your scene, that’s some memory bandwidth you can spend on other things.
 If not, what are you gonna do?
 Change your geometry and camera position so that Z-compression is more efficient?
 Not very likely.
 To a hardware designer, these are all algorithms to be improved on in every generation, but to a programmer, they’re just facts of life to deal with.

 This time, I’m not going into much detail on how memory accesses work in this stage of the pipeline.
 That’s intentional.
 There’s a key to high-throughput pixel shading and other per-pixel or per-sample processing, but it’s later in the pipeline, and we’re not there yet.
-Everything will be revealed in due time 😄
+Everything will be revealed in due time.